AS

 Colors didn’t reflect the platform's values and branding

-As a Design Systems Lead, I led a series of five initiatives to unify PLUS's inconsistent component library into a cohesive design system used across 4 product pillars.
+As a Design Systems Lead, I led a series of five initiatives to unify PLUS's component library into a cohesive design system used across 4 product pillars.

-As a Design Systems Lead, I led a series of five initiatives to unify PLUS's inconsistent component library into a cohesive design system used across 4 product pillars.
+As a Design Systems Lead, I led a series of five initiatives to unify PLUS's component library into a cohesive design system used across 4 product pillars.

 1